streamr-dev/network/packages/client/README.md

 ```

 The method `streamr.setPermissions` can be used to set an exact set of permissions for one or more streams.
-Note that if there are existing permissions for the same users in a stream, the previous permissions are overwritten:
+Note that if there are existing permissions for the same users in a stream, the previous permissions are overwritten.
+Note that this method cannot be used from a stream, but via the `StreamrClient` instance:

 ```js
 // Requires MATIC tokens (Polygon blockchain gas token)